Miss Sabrina Mahisha

 c) TDS on Internet service (@10%) is newly inserted

-xxxv) TDS on the export of goods: Section 53BB has been amended.
+Section 53BB has been amended.
 As per the new amendment,1% TDS will be applicable to all export goods, previously some specified goods were subject to the TDS of 0.05%.
 Moreover, section 53BBBB is deleted.

-xxxvi) TDS on the interest of saving/fixed deposit: The changes relating to the TDS on the interest of saving/fixed deposit under section 53 F, are given below:
+The changes relating to the TDS on the interest of saving/fixed deposit under section 53 F are given below:

-b) TDS rate will be 50% higher in case of failure to submit proof of submission of return at the time of making payment
+b) The TDS rate will be 50% higher in case of failure to submit proof of submission of return at the time of making payment

 c) Proof of submission of return of parent shall be considered as the proof of submission of return of a minor.

-xxxvii) TDS on the lease of property: Section 53 HH has been substituted.
-The provision is now standing on “Any registering officer responsible for registering any document in relation to any lease of immovable property for not less than 10 years shall not register unless the tax is paid at 4% by the lessor on the lease amount of such property.”
+Section 53 HH has been substituted.
+ThProvisionon is now standing on: “Any registering officer responsible for registering any document in relation to any lease of immovable property for not less than ten years shall not register unless the tax is paid at 4% by the lessor on the lease amount of such property.”

-xxxviii) Deduction from the income of non-residents: Section 56 has slightly been changed.
-Firstly 10% TDS for Bandwith payment is newly included.
+Section 56 has slightly been changed.
+Firstly, 10% TDS for Bandwith payment has been newly included.
 Secondly, TDS on any other payments is revised @20% instead of 30%.

-xxxix) Consequences of failure to deduct: Section 57 has been modified, and new provisions relating to the penalty are added:
+Section 57 has been modified, and new provisions relating to the penalty are added:

 a) A non-resident individual having no fixed base in Bangladesh; or